-When you first start looking to buy a dance pole for your home, you will notice that there are several different types of pole dancing poles for home use.
+When you first start looking to buy a dance pole for your home, you will notice that there are several different types of pole dancing poles for home use including spinning dance poles and static or stationary dance poles with many different sizes and finish types.
 This is probably the most confusing part of setting up to start learning pole dance at home.

 Getting a “Stripper Pole” for your home doesn’t mean that you are a stripper or anything close to a stripper on a pole.
 Stripper poles are a standard way that people know how to describe a pole dancing pole because strippers have long used dance poles before pole dancing was used for fitness.